morse-simulator/morse/doc/morse/user/modifier_introduction.rst

 =========

 Modifier processing is a specific phase between datastream processing and real component processing.
-It allows to make some generic transformations on the data (for example, convert them from one frame convention to another one) or to alter the ``qualities`` of data to make them more realistic.
+It allows us to apply some generic transformations on the data (for example, convert from one frame convention to another), or to alter the ``qualities`` of data to make them more realistic.

 List of existing modifiers